Auto Know It is reader supported. When you buy something through a link on our site, we may earn an affiliate commission at no extra cost to you.

 Take two tablespoons of baking soda, and mix it with a tablespoon of dish wash liquid and hot water in a spray bottle.
 Dish wash liquid adds to the cleaning properties, but it is optional.

-You can get the job done even with baking soda and hot water.
+The job can be done, even with baking soda and hot water.
 Shake the mixture vigorously to mix the ingredients thoroughly, and spray it on the bird poop stain.
 Let the mixture soak for ten minutes, and wipe it away.

 Club Soda is a carbonated pop that you may already have at home.
 It breaks down the bird poop on the car to make it easily removable.